marvin-j97/smoltable/docs/src/content/docs/guides/locality-groups.md

 ### Query data

-Let's query our entire table using a scan with empty prefix:
+Let's query our entire table using a scan with empty prefix, but only return the column `title:`:

 ```bash
 curl --request POST \